Da Yoopers: Early 1990s–present

 Yoopy Do Wah, released in 1991, was the band's first album on compact disc.
 This album was promoted through a single titled "DJ Blues".
 Also that year, a compilation titled For Diehards Only was released, featuring a selection of songs from the group's first four albums.
 Da Yoopers' 1993 album One Can Short of a Six-Pack featured both regular and Christmas songs, including a parody of "Grandma Got Run Over by a Reindeer" titled "Grandpa Got Run Over By a Beer Truck".
-Potila retired in 1995 and was replaced by Jim Bellmore, who also assumed Potila's former role as co-writer and co-producer with DeCaire.
+Joe Potila retired in 1995 and was replaced by Jim Bellmore, who also assumed Potila's former role as co-writer and co-producer with DeCaire.
 Also at this point "Cowboy" Dan Collins joined as rhythm guitarist and occasional vocalist.
 Bellmore's first studio appearance was on We're Still Rockin that same year.
 Potila died in 2001.

 Two albums were released in 2000: Jackpine Savage and Naked Elves in Cowboy Boots, the latter an album of Christmas music.
 By this point, Bobby "Sy" Symons had become the band's touring drummer, although DeCaire continued to play drums in studio.
 Both Dan Collins and Jerry Coffey left shortly after Naked Elves in Cowboy Boots.
 Songs for Fart Lovers and Diehards II (a second compilation composed of songs from the first four albums) both came out in 2004, with the two-disc 21st Century Yoopers in Space following in 2006.
 This album also featured several guest contributions in both performing and songwriting.
 Lynn, who divorced Jerry in 2005, was again credited as Lynn Anderson on 21st Century Yoopers in Space, and married Bellmore shortly after that album's release.
 The last touring lineup consisted of the Bellmores, Lusardi, Symons, and DeCaire.

-Lusardi died May 8, 2016.
+The band retired from touring in 2013, but have continued to perform locally in Michigan.
+Reggie Lusardi died May 8, 2016.
 The band's 2018 album Old Age Ain't for Sissies! features the Bellmores and DeCaire as the remaining three members.
 Symons died August 20, 2020.